virgesmith/pico-crypto-key/README.md

 | decrypt |               23.8 |              336.6 |                    11.2 |              714.5 |           112.3 |                       13.2 |              604.3 |            79.5 |

 Tests run on a single core and use a 1000kB random binary data input.
 Binaries compiled with 10.3.1 ARM and 14.2.1 RISC-V gcc toolchains.

+On thing not measured or considered here is the difference in power consumption between Cortex M33 vs Hazard3...

 ### Notes/issues